-Externally the house is a composition of horizontal and vertical elements.
-The main house has a strong horizontal emphasis with linear slot windows emphasising the horizontality when viewed from the street.
-These horizontal windows also reference the horizontal ribbon windows and balconies which are characteristic of art deco buildings.
+Externally the house is a stark white render with aluminium fins and overhangs.
+The house has a strong horizontal emphasis with linear slot windows emphasising the horizontality.
+These horizontal windows also reference the horizontal ribbon windows and balconies which are characteristic of Art Deco buildings.
 This main horizontal mass of building is then intersected by a contrasting vertical mass.
 This vertical element forms the main circulation of the house with a dramatic stair and triple height space to the rear of the building.
-The stair has generous landings where you can pause and take in the view of the sea as you move upstairs.
-This vertical element is characterised by vertical slot windows which contrast with the horizontality of the main house.
+The stair has generous landings where you can pause and take in the view of the sea as you ascend.

-“We asked Loyn + Co for a modern house with a nod to the Art Deco style that made the most of the amazing views to the south and east over the Bristol Channel; they didn't disappoint, and delivered a stunning design.” – Client Testimonial
+“We asked LOYN+CO for a modern house with a nod to the Art Deco style that made the most of the amazing views to the south and east over the Bristol Channel; they didn't disappoint, and delivered a stunning design.